l2beat/starkex-explorer/packages/backend/src/content/tutorials/forcedactions.md

 After initiating Forced Withdrawal, StarkEx operators have a predefined amount of time (usually 7 or 14 days) to perform requested withdrawal.
 When they do, User Page will display a "Withdrawable assets" section with a "Withdraw now" button to trigger the final transfer of funds to user's Ethereum account.

-If StarkEx Operator doesn't honor user's Forced Withdrawal request if given time, user will be able to trigger Exchange Freeze and trigger Escape Hatch functionality, described in a separate guide.
+If StarkEx Operator doesn't honor user's Forced Withdrawal request if given time, user will be able to trigger Exchange Freeze and trigger Escape Hatch functionality, described in a separate guide ([Escape Hatch explained](/tutorials/escapehatch)).

 It's important to notice that nothing stops users from manually triggering Forced Withdrawals with incorrect amounts.
 Such requests will still be processed by StarkEx system, but due to their invalid data they will not trigger the final withdrawal.